aliskyalisky/Musilink/README.md

 ### Install

 1. Clone repository and move to the rootfolder
-2. Create .env file and fill in the location of your local database and your secret key:
+2. Create .env file and fill in the location of your local database and your secret key: <br>
 DATABASE_URL=< local-database-location > <br>
 SECRET_KEY=< secret-key >
 3. Activate virtual environment and install dependencies: